nirajp82/Ansible/02_03_RegisterVariable.md

 This command will run the playbook, displaying `"Hello, Ansible!"` as the output because it's captured by `command_output` and accessed through `command_output.stdout` in the `debug` module.

-## Variable Precedence in Ansible

-You can define variables in various places within Ansible.
-However, when there are multiple variables with the same name, Ansible determines which one to use based on a specific order called **variable precedence**.
-Here's a breakdown:

-### Understanding Variable Precedence

 ## Understanding Variable Precedence in Ansible